BitSeal

 Plain-English summary

 BitSeal is a cryptographic timestamping service.
 Files you seal never leave your device.
 Only a hash fingerprint, filename, size, MIME type, entropy measurement, and timestamp are transmitted to our ledger.
-We use Vercel for hosting, Neon for ledger storage, and Cloudflare for bot protection.
+We rely on a small set of third-party providers for hosting, database, and bot protection, listed at /legal/subprocessors.
 Ledger entries are designed to be durable and publicly queryable by hash.
 We do not sell data and run no advertising profiles.

 1. Data BitSeal does not receive